Closed three-dimensional Alexandrov spaces with isometric circle actions: Topological and equivariant classification when is a disk, and

 We obtain the following Corollary to Theorem \ref{TH:CROSS_SECTION}.

-\begin{cor} Let $S^1$ act effectively and isometrically on two closed, connected three-dimensional Alexandrov spaces $X$ and $Y$.
-Assume that the actions have no exceptional orbits and that the orbit spaces $X^{*}$ and $Y^{*}$ are 2-disks.
-Then $X$ is weakly equivariantly homeomorphic to $Y$ if and only if $X^{*}$ is isomorphic to $Y^{*}$. \end{cor}
+\begin{corollary} Let $S^1$ act effectively and isometrically on two closed, connected Alexandrov $3$-spaces $X$ and $Y$ that are not manifolds.
+Assume that the actions have no exceptional orbits and that the orbit spaces $X^{*}$ and $Y^{*}$ are homeomorphic to $2$-disks.
+Then $X$ is weakly equivariantly homeomorphic to $Y$ if and only if $X^{*}$ is isomorphic to $Y^{*}$. \end{corollary}